 This clause was introduced as clause 4.1.5 in version 3.2.
 It was renumbered to 4.1.6 in version 7.4.
-It was renumbered to 4.1.7 in version 10.0.

 4.1.8.
 Customer support must be easily available, and must not be limited to a medium that the customer is unlikely to have access to (for example, support should not be limited to email if a significant number of customers do not have access to email).